White Blood Count & Diet

 The original question and answer were generously donated by Diana Dyer, MS, RD a cancer survivor, registered dietitian, organic garlic farmer, and the author of "A Dietitian's Cancer Story: Information & Inspiration for Recovery & Healing from a 3-time Cancer Survivor.”

-Question and Answer updated by Jennifer McIver, on behalf of the ON DPG
+Question and Answer updated on behalf of the ON DPG by Jennifer McIver, April 2013, Kristy Gibbons MS, RD, CSP, CSO, LDN, April 2016

 - Ghosh SP, et al. “Amelioration of radiation-induced hematopoietic and gastrointestinal damage by Ex-RAD(R) in mice.
 J Radiat Res.
 2012; 53(4): 526-36.